Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Sizing recommendations

 There are two important aspects for sizing the platform.
+The [transactions per second](#transactions-per-second), which are to be processed in real time, and the [retention period](#rentention-period), which is reflected in the required disk space.

 #### Transactions per Second

 The number of concurrent transactions per second (TPS) that the entire platform must handle.
-The platform must therefore be designed so that the events that occur on the basis of the transactions can be processed (Ingested) in real time.
+The platform must therefore be scaled so that the events that occur on the basis of the transactions can be processed (Ingested) in real time.
 It is important to consider the permanent load.
 As a general rule, more capacity should be planned in order to also quickly enable catch-up operation after a downtime or maintenance.

 The following table explains what a single component, such as Logstash, Filebeat, ... can process in terms of TPS with INFO Trace-Messages enabled to stay real-time.
 Please understand these values as the absolute maximum, which do not give any margin upwards for downtimes or maintenance of the platform.
 More is not possible per component, so obviously more capacity must be planned for production.
 The tests were performed on a number of [AWS EC2 instances](#test-infrastructure) with the default parameters for this solution.
 In order to be able to reliably determine the limiting component, all other components were adequate sized and only the component under test was as stated in the table.